 Step 2) Go to the Shutdown Timer extension webpage and turn on the slider.
 Note that the GNOME extensions only work with Firefox and Chrome/Chromium browser.

 Step 3) Turn ON the extension and complete the installation.

 Step 4) You should immediately see a new option added to the status bar.
 Drag the slider to adjust the time.

-Therefore, I suggest using pkexec shutdown where you need to enter the root password to make sure that shutdown will be executed.
-Click on the gear icon within the Shutdown Timer area turn on the “Root mode”.
+Therefore, I suggest using a pkexec shutdown where you need to enter the root password to make sure that the shutdown will be executed.
+Click on the gear icon within the Shutdown Timer area turn on the “Root mode.”

 That’s it!
-Hope you find the extension useful.
+I hope you find the extension useful.
 If you ever wanted to disable it, go to the installed extensions page and turn it off.